GravityGravity/Network-Analysis-on-EHR-dataset/README.md

 ## 📘 Project Description

-This project explores how medical procedures relate to subsequent drug exposures using a subset of the **EHRShot dataset** from the first six months of 2020.
+This project explores how medical procedures relate to subsequent drug exposures using a subset of the **Electronic Health Records dataset** from the first six months of 2020.

 This repo contains a research paper created by our team.
 The file is: **'Do Procedures Drive Prescriptions A Quantitative Analysis - Research Paper.pdf'** and is based on the question:
 > **"If a medical procedure was performed in the first half of 2020, what was the likelihood of specific drug exposure?"**